-Controls over the development details of certain other uses will be established through the use of performance standards in the land use by-law.
+Controls over the development details of certain other uses will be established through the use of performance standards in the land use by law.
 These performance standards are intended to minimize potential conflict with adjacent land uses.
-They apply to livestock operations, auto salvage yards and industrial uses and include the use of setbacks from highways and watercourses, requirements for fencing or buffering of outdoor storage, and provisions for increased separation distances from adjacent dwellings and community facilities.
+They apply to commercial, agriculture, forestry, and industrial uses and include the use of setbacks from highways and watercourses, requirements for fencing or buffering of outdoor storage, and provisions for increased separation distances from adjacent dwellings and community facilities.